Rafaël Harvey-Pinard

 Rafaël Harvey-Pinard Bio

-Rafaël Harvey-Pinard is a Canadian professional ice hockey winger for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
-He was selected in the seventh round, 201st overall, by the Montreal Canadiens in the 2019 NHL entry draft.
-Known for his agility and determination on the ice, Harvey-Pinard has made a name for himself in the competitive world of professional hockey.
+Rafaël Harvey-Pinard is a Canadian professional ice hockey winger who currently plays for the Wilkes-Barre/Scranton Penguins of the American Hockey League while under contract to the Pittsburgh Penguins of the National Hockey League.
+Selected in the seventh round, 201st overall, by the Montreal Canadiens in the 2019 NHL Entry Draft, Harvey-Pinard has steadily built a reputation as a hardworking and reliable forward at both the AHL and NHL levels.
+Standing 5 feet 9 inches tall and weighing 173 pounds, he plays left wing and shoots left-handed.

 Early Life and Background